FelipeZerokun/100-days-python/Day_08_Caesar Cypher/Readme.md

 There should be two modes for the cipher.
 Encode and Decode modes.
 The encode mode will be used to cipher a clear message by shifting the letters to the right position in the alphabet.
 The Decode mode should take a encrypted message and turn it normal by shifting the letters to the left position in the alphabet.

 Here I define a function that will take some arguments.
 Arguments are data the function needs to work properly.
-In this case the function "Caeser cypher" needs the direction, the message and the shift
+In this case the function "caesar(start_text, shift_amount, cipher_direction)" needs the message to decode, the amount of spaces to shift and the direction of the shift.

 For this, the first thing the code must have is a list with all the letters of the alphabet in perfect order.
 English alphabet has 26 letters.